SuperCowPowers/workbench/docs/admin/dashboard_with_plugins.md

 ```

 ### Test the Image Locally
-You'll need to use AWS Credentials for this, please contact SageWorks Support for help with this.
+You'll need to use AWS Credentials for this, it's a bit complicated, please contact SageWorks Support [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

 ### Login to your ECR
 Okay.. so after testing locally you're ready to push the Docker image (with Plugins) to the your ECR.